tensorturtle/yolov8-on-nuimages/README.md

 We will use the 2D bounding box annotations to train YOLOv8's detection model.
 We will not use the segmentation data.

-This guide was created on PopOS 22.04 and is expected to work on Ubuntu.
+This guide was created on PopOS 22.04 with NVIDIA RTX2070S GPU.
+It is expected to work identically with Ubuntu and other Linux distros.

 ## Download NuImages